ansyblenetwork/ansybleblog/_posts/2021-03-09-about-ansyble.md

 #### How is Ansyble encrypted?

 The protocol is essentially the Signal Protocol.
-However, unlike Signal, the keys are stored on the cloud.
-These keys are encrypted with (a hash of) your password, so the end-to-end encryption is authentic.
+However, unlike Signal, keys are stored on the cloud.
+These keys are encrypted using (a hash of) your password, so the end-to-end encryption is authentic.
 (However, this approach renders forward secrecy mostly meaningless. if you're paranoid, a true Signal Protocol option is available at login as well.
 In exchange, this option renders Ansyble's portability mostly meaningless.)

 The cryptographic primitives are pulled from the state-of-the-art [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).